tupini07/SDE-Automatic-Documentation/README.md

 ```

 To publish the documentation make sure you have an account on `surge.sh`, modify the `docs/CNAME` file so that it has whatever domain URL you would like to use, and then from `docs/` execute `make publish`.

+## VM needs to have

+- Postman
+- Python 3.6 and project requirements
+- TexLive, and latexmk (https://latextools.readthedocs.io/en/latest/install/#linux) for PDF generation
+    - Need to test that both are actually compiling correctly
+- Some browser
+- Some editor